penn-cnt/CNT_EEG_TEMPLATE/user_data/README.md

 This folder is a private directory to store working data.
-At present, only the README.md file should be visible to the web.
+At present, only README.md files will be visible to the web.

+We highly recommend that projects nearing completion make use of Lief/Borel as a proper data repository.
+More information on how to work with data on these remote systems can be found at: